Fast Exact k-Means, k-Medians and Bregman Divergence Clustering in 1D: Algorithms for 1D -Means - A Review

-It is relevant to briefly consider parts of Schiebers algorithm and how it relates to $k$-Means clustering, in particular a regularized version of the problem.
-Schiebers algorithm relies crucially on algorithms that given a directed acyclic graph where the weights satisfy the \concave property computes a minimum weight path in $O(n)$ time \cite{Wilber, Klawe}.
+It is relevant to briefly consider parts of Schieber's algorithm and how it relates to $k$-Means clustering, in particular a \textit{regularized} version of the problem.
+Schieber's algorithm relies crucially on algorithms that given a directed acyclic graph where the weights satisfy the concave property computes a minimum weight path in $O(n)$ time \cite{Wilber,Klawe}.
 Note the only difference in this problem compared to above, is that the search is not restricted to paths of $k$ edges only.
+As noted in \cite{Aggarwal1994}, if the weights are integers then the algorithm solves the Monge Concave Directed Graph Problem in $n \lg U$ time where $U$ is the largest absolute value of a weight.
+In the reduction from 1D $k$-Means the weights are not integers and we must take care.